PrisonTeam/Prison/docs/prison_docs_013_Prison_Help.md

 We take support seriously.
 We realize that being a Prison plugin, we are working with a lot of different aspects of minecraft, and that there are many other plugins that may cross paths with Prison.
 We cannot support every single plugin out there, but we will try to resolve and identify all problems that are brought to our attention..

 Because we are so very concerned with your server's functionality, we have put a lot of effort in trying to create support tools to better understand what is happening.
 We cannot control other plugins, but prison is capable of tracking and reporting many fine-grained details about how it works and what is happening step-by-step.
 This can allow us to figure out difficult problems.

+We have gone out of our way, many times, to try to provide the best support that we can.
+We've made custom changes to prison to support specific needs, and to help solve specific problems.
+Many of these new features have become a standard part of prison too.
+So the bottom line here is, we take support seriously, and we're willing to find a solution to your challenges even if we have to some times go out of our way.

 If you are having problem, please take a quick look at the following documents as found in the Table of Contents:

 * Setting up prison and various plugins - If special conditions for their configurations become apparent in order for prison to work, notes will be added there.
 If you notice there is a special configuration consideration that we did not document, please share with us so we can update the documents.
 * Review topics that may address your issue